Differential Equations as Fixpoints and Games: Proof Calculus

-The additional side-condition \(\freevars{\fml}\subseteq\{\ivar\}\) in \irref{existsrule} is critical for soundness.
+Note that the side-condition \(\freevars{\fml}\subseteq\ivars\setminus\{\ivar\}\) in \irref{univ} and \irref{existsrule} ensures that (in the case of \folmus) the formula \(\fml\) does not have free fixpoint variables, which is critical for soundness.
 For example \(\lexists{\ivar}\pvar\limply\pvar\) is not valid in \folmus, even though \(\pvar\limply\pvar\) is valid.
 For purely first-order formulas, this side-condition is vacuously satisfied.
-The proof calculus, thus, is an extension of a complete proof calculus for first-order logic, and is itself complete for the first-order fragment.
+The proof calculus, thus, is an extension of the complete Hilbert proof calculus for first-order logic, and as such is itself complete for the first-order fragment.

-Monotonicity rule \irref{mon} generalizes the usual monotonicity property of modal logic to the first-order setting.
-The \contextaxiomname axiom \irref{univ} captures the restricted bounding behavior of games.
-It generalizes the first-order theorem \((\fmlb\land\lforall{x}\fml)\limply\lforall{x}(\fmlb\land\fml)\), which holds when \(\ivar\) is not free in \(\fmlb\), from quantifiers binding a single variable to atomic games binding multiple variables.
-In \firstordergamelogic, axiom~\irref{univ} can be replaced by adapting the proof rules to retain contextual information (\Cref{sec:univaxiomexpl}).

-Substitution is sometimes defined in terms of deterministic assignment, which itself is defined in terms of nondeterministic assignment.
-Consequently, some care is needed when using axiom \irref{existsaxiom} in inductive completeness proofs so that the substitution \({\fmlreplacevarby{\ivar}{\term}}\) is no less complex than \({\lexists{\ivar}\fml}\).
+Substitution is sometimes defined in terms of deterministic assignment, which is itself defined in terms of nondeterministic assignment.
+Consequently, some care is needed when using axiom \irref{existsaxiom} since the substitution \({\fmlreplacevarby{\ivar}{\term}}\) is not necessarily less complex than \({\lexists{\ivar}\fml}\).
+(However, this can be avoided by bound renaming.)